 Excel Random Number (Table of Contents)

 This function has to be activated by enabling add-ins which we would discuss in this article.
 But first, let us look at a few examples of the function.
 The feature provides seven distribution types to generate numbers based on specified parameters.
-For starters, we open an excel file and click on any cell, then we have to input =RAND().
+We open an excel file and click on any cell for starters, then we have to input =RAND().
 Excel is a versatile and powerful spreadsheet tool for many analytics tasks.
-One of these is a statistical analysis of data and it is a market leader in this field.
-Excel is able to run various statistical functions and one such example is the ability to generate random numbers in Excel workbooks.
+One of these is a statistical analysis of data, and it is a market leader in this field.
+Excel can run various statistical functions, and one such example is the ability to generate random numbers in Excel workbooks.

 This generates a random number as seen below:

 This is the most basic form of the RAND function and requires no argument to be written in the parentheses.